randygrolemund/Profitbot-Pro/Miner-SRB/ReadMe.txt

 BitcoinTalk thread:
 https://bitcointalk.org/index.php?topic=3167363.0

-If you are a beginner miner and need help in setting up SRBMiner, check out this link : http://www.srbminer.com/start.html If you need help in setting up algo switching, check out this link : http://srbminer.com/algoswitching.html
+If you are a beginner miner and need help in setting up SRBMiner, check out this link : https://www.srbminer.com/start.html If you need help in setting up algo switching, check out this link : https://www.srbminer.com/algoswitching.html Check out some video tutorials : https://www.srbminer.com/video-tutorials.html

 To create a basic configuration run the guided-setup.bat script